(Last updated on: 13/12/2021)

-The bulk of the role of being cabin crew is customer service focussed, so it is essential that you have experience in this field.
+The bulk of the role of being cabin crew is customer service focused, so it is essential that you have experience in this field.
 Your experience doesn’t need to be in the travel industry, although that would be an advantage.
-During the application stage airlines will often want to give examples of your customer service.
+During the application stage, airlines will often want to give examples of your customer service.
 They may for example ask things such as ‘tell me about a time when you had a disruptive customer and how you dealt with it’.
 Many cabin crew have histories of working in retail, so this is a good way to gain some relevant experience.
 For example, before my first flying job my experience was working in Sainsbury’s.

 3. Be prepared

-If you are fortunate enough to get to interview stage make sure you are well prepared.
+If you are fortunate enough to get to the interview stage make sure you are well prepared.
 Many people choose to relocate if successful, so the area in which the job interview may not be familiar to you.
-Make sure you plan your route there and perhaps a back-up too to allow.
-For example, the sat nav post code I was given for the interview centre was incorrect and took me somewhere completely different so I had a pre-printed sheet of directions from AA Route Planner to help me get there.
-You also need to make sure you are prepared in terms of what you need to bring, make sure your passport is in date, you have any certificates, qualifications etc neatly organised and any other bits they have asked you to take with you ready.
+Make sure you plan your route there and perhaps a backup too to allow.
+For example, the sat nav postcode I was given for the interview centre was incorrect and took me somewhere completely different so I had a pre-printed sheet of directions from AA Route Planner to help me get there.
+You also need to make sure you are prepared in terms of what you need to bring, make sure your passport is in date, you have any certificates, qualifications etc neatly organised and any other bits they have asked you to take with you at the ready.

 4. Take notice of legal requirements

 There are a lot of laws around working as cabin crew, two of the most well-known being weight and height.
 As much as you probably want the job, if you do not meet the minimum requirements there is no point in applying.
 I have seen many candidates travel miles for an interview, only to be sent home because they are too tall/too short/overweight.
 Make sure you check the regulations, each airline will be different (for example smaller aircraft don’t require the same height) so just because you don’t meet the requirements for one doesn’t mean you have to give up!
-But be warned-they will test you at interview and you will be sent home if necessary.
+But be warned-they will test you the interview and you will be sent home if necessary.

 5. Be sociable

-You are being watched and assessed from the minute you walk through the door so if there are other people at the interview sitting and waiting make sure you socialise while you wait!
-Most cabin crew are friendly, sociable and approachable people, so they assessors will be looking for these qualities in you.
+You are being watched and assessed from the minute you walk through the door, so if there are other people at the interview sitting and waiting make sure you socialise while you wait!
+Most cabin crew are friendly, sociable and approachable people, so the assessors will be looking for these qualities in you.
 People who walk into a room full of people but choose to sit alone are not normally successful in the interview process.